-To learn more about these and many other suggestions for engaging your students, I encourage you to join us this summer for our acclaimed summer professional development institute for teachers, ShakeFest.
-Again, we hope you will incorporate as many portions of this study guide as you are able into your classroom experience.
-If you have any suggestions for activities or topics not already found in the study guide, please contact our education department.
+We hope you will incorporate as many portions of this study guide as you are able into your classroom experience.
+If you have any suggestions for activities or topics not already found in the Study Guide, please contact our education department.
 We are always interested in hearing new ways to excite young people (and teachers) about Shakespeare and live theatre.

-Happy Teaching, Bern B. CROWF
+Happy Teaching,